Emigre/dotfiles/README.md

   - Check 'Hide scrollbar and resize control'
 - In Preferences > Profiles > General
   - Check 'Reuse previous session's directory' in Working Directory
+  - In Command > 'Send text at start', write `tmux attach -t init || tmux new -s init`
 - In Preferences > Profiles > Colors
   - Select Load Presets... > Import... and install the color theme
 - In Preferences > Profiles > Text